krathalan/apparmor-profiles/README.md

 These AppArmor profiles are tested on the following hardware:

 - CPUs:
-    - Intel 4960K/8250U
+    - Intel 4960K, 8250U
-    - AMD Ryzen 5600x/EPYC 7601
+    - AMD Ryzen 5600x, EPYC 7601
 - GPUs:
-    - NVIDIA GeForce GTX 980 Ti with proprietary drivers
+    - AMD 7900 XTX with amdgpu mesa/kernel driver
     - Intel 620 UHD Graphics
 - Network adapters:
-    - Intel Wireless-AC 9260/Wi-Fi 6 AX200
+    - Intel Wireless-AC 9260, Wi-Fi 6 AX200
     - Realtek RTL8111/8168/8411 PCI Express Gigabit Ethernet Controller
     - Virtio virtual ethernet card
 - Bluetooth adapters:
-    - Intel Wireless-AC 9260/Wi-Fi 6 AX200
+    - Intel Wireless-AC 9260, Wi-Fi 6 AX200

 I cannot guarantee that these profiles will work on any other hardware.
-All profiles should work with Xorg on NVIDIA hardware, and with Sway (and probably Xorg) on Intel hardware.
-It's very possible these profiles will still work with AMD graphics, as it seems AMD graphics share a lot of similar behavior with Intel graphics.
-If you own an NVIDIA card, please read the NVIDIA section below.
+All profiles should work with Sway on AMD and Intel hardware.
+At this time I no longer have access to NVIDIA hardware nor the desire to maintain support for their proprietary driver.

 These profiles strive to be fully functional with zero audit log warnings under normal usage.
 Functionality is not ignored.
 If functionality is not explicitly blocked, then it's probably a bug in the profile and should be fixed.
 Create an issue: https://github.com/krathalan/apparmor-profiles/issues